 Step #4 – Apply for Public Alerting Permissions

-Alerting authorities that intend to send alerts to the public through IPAWS must complete an application defining the types of alerts they intend to issue and the extent of their geographic warning area.
-The application for IPAWS public alerting authority will be provided when you apply for a COG MOA, along with contact information for a designated state reviewer.
-In order to ensure consistency with state, tribal and territorial public alerting plans, the application must be reviewed and signed by a designated state official or tribal leadership before it is submitted to FEMA.
+Alerting Authorities that intend to send alerts to the public through IPAWS must complete an application defining the types of alerts they intend to issue and the extent of their geographic warning area.
+The application for IPAWS public alerting authority can be submitted through your IPAWS User Portal.

 What to Expect